SignalWalker/eightfold/README.md

 A library for spatial partitioning of 3D data.
 Built with [nalgebra](https://nalgebra.org).

+Not yet fit for actual use; wait until [1.0.0](https://github.com/SignalWalker/eightfold/issues/1).

 ## Feature Flags

 * `spatial` :: [Octree] wrappers with a defined transformation outside of their internal space.